 - Current primary nighttime residence is a public or private place not meant for human habitation;

 - Currently living in a publicly- or privately-operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels and motels paid for by charitable organizations or by federal, state and local government programs); or

 - Currently exiting an institution where they have resided for ninety (90) days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution

 Homelessness Prevention & Diversion

 - Prevention Programs that assist individuals and families at imminent risk of losing housing.
 Prevention provides a one-time payment of rental assistance or utility assistance directly related to the prevention of homelessness to eligible individuals and families who are in danger of eviction.
 These programs are designed to stabilize individuals and families in their existing homes.

 - Diversion programs prevent homelessness for people seeking shelter due to eviction by providing them rental assistance as a last attempt in staying in their homes or helping them identify immediate alternate housing arrangements and, if necessary, connecting them with services and financial assistance to help them return to permanent housing.
 Diversion is targeted to households as they are seeking shelter – at the "front door" of the shelter system.

 Programs that provide innovative solutions in addressing homelessness by making the delivery of services more efficient or effective, specifically:

-- Housing Location Services; and
+- Community Housing Services;